nucleuscloud/terraform-provider-neosync/docs/resources/job.md

 Required:

 - `config` (Attributes) This config object consists of the matching configuration defined with the source specified. (see [below for nested schema](#nestedatt--mappings--transformer--config))
-- `source` (String) The source of the transformer that will be used

 <a id="nestedatt--mappings--transformer--config"></a>
 ### Nested Schema for `mappings.transformer.config`